 Length of Time: 5 to 7 hours

-If you will be visiting the park during the spring and summer months, you will need a timed entry ticket to drive Going-to-the-Sun Road.
+If you will be visiting the park during the summer season, you may need a timed entry ticket to drive Going-to-the-Sun Road.
 Learn more here.

 The Highline Trail is a point-to-point hike.
 Take advantage of the free park shuttle to get back to your car.